Current Affairs-Topics

 EMBRAPA, Brazil’s leading agricultural research institution, and ICAR now cover the entire agri-food value chain, promoting joint research, knowledge exchange, and co-development of innovative farming solutions.

-The Maitri 2.0 Agritech programme India Brazil is a significant milestone in this partnership.
+The Maitri 2.0 Agritech program, a joint initiative between India and Brazil, marks a significant milestone in this partnership.
 It not only reinforces traditional agricultural ties but also introduces modern technologies and innovations to address challenges like climate change, food security, and nutritional sustainability.

 ICAR’s Innovation Growth

 Over the years, ICAR has significantly increased its innovation output.
 In 1996, ICAR produced only 74 patents annually; today, it generates over 1,800 patents every year.
-This remarkable growth is supported by multiple incubation centres and more than 5,000 licensing agreements.
+This remarkable growth is supported by multiple incubation centers and over 5,000 licensing agreements.

 The ICAR Agritech framework ensures that these innovations are directly delivered to farmers, enhancing productivity and sustainability.
 By promoting agritech innovation, ICAR empowers stakeholders across the agri-food sector and helps bridge the gap between research and practical application.
 Maitri 2.0 Agritech further strengthens these efforts by facilitating international knowledge exchange.